After you are nominated by the MPNP, follow the instructions on this page to correctly apply for your Canadian permanent resident visa.

 What to do while waiting for visa processing

-Be sure to re-visit the MPNP website to take advantage of resources to help you settle in your community or, if you’re overseas, to prepare yourself to move and successfully find and job and adjust to life upon arrival in Manitoba.
+Be sure to re-visit the MPNP website to take advantage of resources to help you settle in your community or, if you’re overseas, to prepare yourself to move and successfully find a job and adjust to life upon arrival in Manitoba.

 - Currently Working in Manitoba: Don’t let your work permit expire.
 Be prepared to apply for another permit or for an extension while your PR application is being processed.
 (The same applies to nominees living here on visitor, student and other permits.)
 Report any employment changes to the MPNP, ex: layoff or changing employers.

 - Skilled Workers Overseas: Don’t arrange to move (or quit your job, etc.) until after IRCC officially informs you of receiving Canadian permanent resident status.